mrfearless/creating-controls-in-assembler/inside-our-control/handling-other-messages-for-our-control.md

 ...
 ```

-We are specifying that we will handle erasing of our control's background ourself and painting of our **SimpleButton** control via our own paint function `_SB_Paint` see [Painting Our Control](//painting-our-control.md) for more details.
+With the above code, we are specifying that we will handle erasing of our control's background ourself and painting of our **SimpleButton** control via our own paint function `_SB_Paint` see [Painting Our Control](//painting-our-control.md) for more details.

 We can also allow our **SimpleButton** control to be enabled or disabled via a standard `WM_ENABLE` message, which forces a repaint of our control.
 And similarly we can allow a font change and repaint via a `WM_SETFONT` message.